alxliv/ai_bullet/README.md

-# AI Bullet: AI-Powered RAG Chat UI for Project Documentation
+# AI Bullet: AI-Powered RAG Chatbot for Project Documentation

-A versatile Retrieval-Augmented Generation (RAG) chatbot designed to document and answer questions about **any software project** that includes source files and document collection of various types.
+A versatile Retrieval-Augmented Generation (RAG) chatbot designed to document and answer questions about **any software project** that include source files and document collection of various types.
 The [Bullet3 library](https://github.com/bulletphysics/bullet3) was used as a `testbed` - as an example and for a demo.

 ## Project Goals